Shakhlyn/o3-running-script/README.md

 0. **Prerequisite(s)**
     N.B.: If you have poetry installed in your system, ignore this `step 0`.

+      ## N.B: Since no package is used in this project, you don't need to run it in any virtual environment.
+However, it is suggested that you not run any project without virtual environment.

    1. **poetry**:
       - #### Step 1: Update Your System
           - Open a terminal